raphCode/master-thesis-muzero/theory.typ

 The concept of perfect recall describes that a !pl never forgets all his past choices and information he got.
-This allows !pls to unabigously separate past, present und future !ss.
+This allows !pls to unambiguously separate past, present und future !ss.
 @gtheo

 !Pr is often assumed in !gt, since it is a requirement for e.g. the rationality of !pls,